dansmyers/Simulation/Final_Project/README.md

 Consider a telephone system with the following characteristics:

 - Customers arrive according to a Poisson process at rate *λ*.
 The length of each call is exponentially distributed with average *s*.
+These assumptions are the same as the M/M/1 queue and our other models.

 - There are *c* identical servers available to process calls.